tumale/cse15l-lab-reports/labreport1.md

 **3. Share an example of using the command with a path to a *file* as an argument**
 ```
-[user@sahara ~]$ cd cse15l-lab-reports/clouds.md
+[user@sahara ~/cse15l-lab-reports]$ cd clouds.md
-bash: cd: cse15l-lab-reports/clouds.md: Not a directory
+bash: cd: clouds.md: Not a directory
 ```
+The current working directory is cse15l-lab-reports.
 There is no output because a relative path to a file does not work with this command since it is not a working directory.
 Files are stored in directories, so the command is unable to change the directory to the file clouds.md.
 <br>
 The output is an error because clouds.md is not a directory since it is a file and not a folder.